Copa Perú

-The Copa Perú is a football tournament in Peru.
+The Copa Perú is a football tournament in Peru and the fourth-highest division of the Peruvian football league system.
 Despite its name, it is not entirely an elimination-cup competition involving all Peruvian clubs, but rather a series of league tournaments leading to an elimination tournament, with regional league clubs as participants.
-It guarantees its winner promotion to the professional Liga 2.
+It guarantees its 4 teams promotion to the Peruvian Tercera División.

+Background

+In 1965, with football activity practically paralyzed among the Lima teams because the Peru national football team was playing in the 1966 FIFA World Cup qualification, four provincial teams agreed under the auspices of Orlando Balarezo, president of Atlético Grau, to organize the Cuadrangular de Campeones Provincianos, a football tournament in Lima among the provincial champions.

 History

 In 1966, the First Division was named Descentralizado; teams from outside the capital of Lima were allowed to participate in the professional first division.
 The following year, the Copa Perú began, in which all non-professional teams in Peru were allowed to compete, with the winner to gain promotion to the First Division.
 After playing many elimination rounds, once six teams were left in the competition, they played in a final round-robin tournament in Lima.

+In 1974, the tournament ended at the Regional Stage and no Final took place.
+The departamental champions qualified for the 1974 Reclasificatorio Regional with the last teams from the 1973 Torneo Descentralizado that had to revalidate the category.
+At the end of the 1974 Reclasificatorio Regional, the teams Alfonso Ugarte, Barrio Frigorífico, Carlos A. Mannucci, Deportivo Junín, Piérola, Unión Huaral, Unión Pesquero and Walter Ormeño were promoted to the 1974 Torneo Descentralizado.

 In 1984, the First Division grew from 16 to 44 teams: after the first stage of the season, a Regional Championship qualified the teams for the Decentralizado, with 16 to 18 teams.
 The Copa Perú qualified teams for the Regional competition.
 Following this the tournament declined; 1987 was the last year in which a final was contested.
 The competitions was suspended as a result of the lack of interest and general economic crisis going on during President Alan García's first term.
 In 1992 the First Division returned to its normal format (16 teams).
 In 1993 the Copa Perú was returned as a competition for the Second Division, but only for teams outside of Lima.
-Since 1993 there has also been a Second Division for teams competing that are based in Lima.
+Since 1993, there has also been a Second Division for teams competing that are based in Lima.